dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 David Karnok [suggested we turn `DispatcherScheduler` into a delegator and move the real implementation elsewhere](https://github.com/dotnet/reactive/discussions/2038#discussioncomment-7557205).

 Unless I've missed something, I don't think this helps us at all because all of these types have UI-specific types as part of their public API.
 So even if you remove all implementation details, you still end up with dependencies on the relevant frameworks.
+(Remember, it's those unwanted dependencies on WPF and Windows Forms that are the problem here.)

 #### Option 6: UI-framework specific packages, deprecating the `System.Reactive` versions